National Investment and Infrastructure Fund: NIIF Master Fund

+In April 2024, NIIF announced an investment of around US$200 million in iBUS Network and Infrastructure Private Limited to support the growth of India's digital infrastructure.
+The investment in iBUS marked the eighth investment by NIIF's infrastructure fund and the second in digital infrastructure.

-NIIF Fund of Funds
+NIIF Private Markets Fund

+PMF has utilised 100% of its aggregate capital commitments and has created a portfolio of eight funds across various strategies such as growth equity, venture capital, buyout and credit.
+Across the 8 funds, PMF has exposure to key sectors that drive the growth of the Indian economy including climate, healthcare, affordable housing, manufacturing, technology-enabled businesses, start-ups that drive innovation, financial services, and small and medium-sized businesses.

 In April 2018, NIIF partnered with the UK government to launch the Green Growth Equity Fund (GGEF) under its Fund of Funds to invest in renewable energy, clean transportation, water and waste management, and other related sectors in India.

 NIIF Fund of Funds and the UK Government committed GBP 120 million each into the Fund.
-GGEF announced its final close in January 2022 at USD 741 million, making it one of the largest single-country funds focused on climate change in emerging markets.
+GGEF announced its final close in January 2022 at US$741 million, making it one of the largest single-country funds focused on climate change in emerging markets.

-In October 2018, NIIF Fund of Funds invested INR 660 crore in HDFC Capital Affordable Real Estate – 2 (H-CARE 2), an investment platform, managed by HDFC Capital Advisors, a wholly-owned subsidiary of HDFC Ltd.
+In October 2018, NIIF Fund of Funds invested INR 660 crore in HDFC Capital Affordable Real Estate – 2 (H-CARE 2), an investment platform, managed by HDFC Capital Advisors, a wholly owned subsidiary of HDFC Ltd.

 In October 2020, NIIF Funds of Funds committed to Somerset Indus Healthcare India Fund, an affordable healthcare fund.

 In April 2022, NIIF Fund of Funds made its first commitment to a venture fund, YourNest Innovative Products VC Fund III.
-It made a USD 15 million commitment and was the anchor investor in the Fund.
+It made a US$15 million commitment and was the anchor investor in the Fund.

 NIIF Fund of Funds has also invested in Multiples Private Equity Fund III managed by Multiples Alternate Asset Management Pvt.
 Limited focusing on the mid-market space and in Arpwood Partners Fund I, which focuses on the mid-market buyout/control segment.

+In January 2023, NIIF Private Markets Fund (formerly Fund of Funds) made an anchor commitment of INR 400 crores to Lighthouse India Fund IV AIF.

+In February 2024, NIIF Private Markets Fund committed INR 207 crores (~USD 25 million) to Amicus Capital's Fund II.